lachisholm/Data_Structure_Discovery/Stack.md

 queue = Queue()

 ```

+### Challenge

+Implement a Basic Stack in Python that supports the basic operations of a stack: push, pop.

+Do one in LIFO and one in FIFO.

-Understanding and appplying the appropriate data structure based on LIFO or FIFO principles is crucial in developing efficient algorithms and systems.
+Understanding and appplying the appropriate data structure based on LIFO or FIFO principles is crucial in developing efficient algorithms and systems and practice makes perfect.

 [Back to Overview](https://github.com/lachisholm/Data_Structure_Discovery/blob/main/Overview.md)